Charles Henry Turner (zoologist): Scientific contributions

 Turner published 49 papers on invertebrates, including "Habits of Mound-Building Ants", "Experiments on the Color Vision of the Honeybee", "Hunting Habits of an American Sand Wasp", and "Psychological Notes on the Gallery Spider".
 He was the first to study systematically differences in psychology between invertebrates.
 He concluded from the variations seen in spider web construction that the details in the construction involved intelligence rather than mere instinct as then attributed.
 Much of his research was conducted while he was teaching high school classes at Sumner; while there, he published 41 papers between 1908 and his death.
 Notably, Turner published three times in the journal Science.
 In his research, Turner became the first person to prove that insects can hear and can distinguish pitch.
 In addition, he first discovered that cockroaches can learn by trial and error and that honeybees can see visual patterns.
 Although he attempted to demonstrate that bees were endowed with color vision capabilities, his experiments could not prove this as he used red cardboards to this end, which bees do not see as a color.
 Yet, in doing these experiments, he advanced important principles of associative learning such as stimulus substitution, the fact that a conditioning stimulus becomes a reliable predictor of an unconditioned stimulus.

 Turner's work was different from the majority of scientists of his time as he clearly adopted a cognitive perspective to analyze animal behavior.
 He used concepts such as learning, memory and expectation, in a time when most scientists believed that animals such as insects were exclusively driven by reflexive taxis, innate reactions to external stimuli.
 This cognitive view would only reemerge much later in studies of animal behavior.
 In 1908, he did the first experimental demonstration that bees remembered their home location using a memory of landmarks by observing a burrowing bee entering its nest and afterwards constructing a fake nest burrow with similar surrounding features which was then entered by the bee.
 He was also the first to suggest invertebrates had 'outcome awareness' after observing an isolated ant attempting to build a bridge back to safe ground from a range of materials.

 Turner conducted a large majority of his bee research at O'Fallon Park in North St. Louis, Missouri.
+One such 1908 experiment there is particularly noted because it demonstrated that bees can adapt their foraging habits to a schedule and therefore were able to perceive time.